cures-hub/cures-condec-jira/doc/features/link-recommendation.md

 The ConDec Jira plug-in offers a feature that **recommends new links between knowledge elements** and that tries to **identify duplicated knowledge elements**.
-In particular, the feature should support developers in **identifying related decision problems and solution options** documented by others or in the past to
+In particular, the feature should support developers in
-1) avoid duplicated decision making
+1. avoiding duplicated decision making through **identifying related decision problems and solution options** documented by others or in the past
-2) change impact
+2. detecting impacts, side, and ripple effects during changes in combination with **[change impact analysis (CIA)](change-impact-analysis.md)**, and
-3) knowledge sharing
+3. general knowledge sharing.

 ## Calculation of the Recommendation Score

 This feature tries to identify related knowledge elements using the **context information** of knowledge elements.
 The context information is calculated from the following **context information providers, i.e. link recommendation rules**:

-1. Recommend elements that are textual similar to the source element
+1. Recommend elements that are **textual similar** to the source element
-2. Recommend elements that are timely coupled to the source element
+2. Recommend elements that are **timely coupled** to the source element
-3. Recommend elements that have the same author as the source element
+3. Recommend elements that have the **same author** as the source element
-4. Recommend elements that are decision problems
+4. Recommend elements that are **decision problems**
-5. Recommend elements that are solution options
+5. Recommend elements that are **solution options**
-6. Recommend elements that are assigned to the same decision group as the source element
+6. Recommend elements that are assigned to the **same decision group** as the source element
-7. Recommend elements that are assigned to the same component as the source element
+7. Recommend elements that are assigned to the **same component** as the source element
-8. Recommend elements that can be traced to the source element
+8. Recommend elements that can be **traced** to the source element
 9. Recommend elements that are the same knowledge type as the source element.
-10. Recommend elements that are included in the same sprint
+10. Recommend elements that are included in the **same sprint**

 Every context information provider calculates a <code>ruleValue<sub>i</sub></code>.
 For example, the textual similarity context information provider calculates a rule value based on the textual similarity of two knowledge elements.